Jeromeschmidt/frienden/README.md

 If you have not yet followed the installation steps, go and do so before continuing.

-Once you have everything installed, you need to rename `.env.example` to `.env` and populate the fields with real data.
+Once you have everything installed, you need to create`.env` and populate the fields with real data.

 ```bash
 # cd into the src folder